<img height="1" width="1" src="https://www.facebook.com/tr?id=210258269793382&amp;ev=PageView &amp;noscript=1">

 Privacy and Security

-It’s also a good idea to protect your HRA data with additional security considerations such as Single Sign-On (SSO), and ensure any API data integration is encrypted and includes multiple redundant layers.
+It’s also a good idea to protect your HRA data with additional security considerations such as Single Sign-On (SSO) and ensure any API data integration is encrypted and includes multiple redundant layers.

 Customer Support

-Customer support is an all-too-often overlooked component in a lot of software as a service (SaaS) purchases.
-At the end of the day, once your purchase has been made, who will be there to walk you through implementation?
-How much dedicated support will you receive?
-Do you know who to contact if you have a question – and will a real person pick up the phone if something goes wrong?
 When purchasing a software solution you are also entering into a close partnership with a company.
 At Wellsource we have seen the benefit of this kind of strong customer relationship, resulting in a true partnership where our customers help inform future development, provide ongoing feedback, and generally work in a cohesive way that benefits both organizations.
 So be sure to carefully consider your program needs and the level of support – or partnership – you may require from your HRA vendor.

 Next Steps in HRA Pricing